-To diagnose AMD, Dr. Chander will conduct an eye exam, dilating your pupil and using a specialized instrument to view your retina and macula.
-He may also use advanced diagnostic tools to uncover more complicated cases of macular degeneration.
+Our doctors may also use advanced diagnostic tools to uncover more complicated cases of macular degeneration.
 An OCT (optical coherence tomography) test uses ultrasound to detect abnormal blood vessels around your macula.
-Our OCT testing can also detect signs of other conditions such as glaucoma.
+Our OCT testing can also detect signs of other eye diseases, such as glaucoma.

-If you are not yet experiencing macular degeneration, Dr. Chander can also determine your risk for developing the condition.
-He uses the innovative QuanitfEye® test to measure macular pigment levels.
-Low pigment levels indicate that you have a higher chance of developing AMD.
-If you have a high risk for AMD, nutritional supplements can help reduce your chances of developing the condition.
+If you are not yet experiencing age-related macular degeneration, our team can determine your risk for developing the condition as you get older.
+We can use the QuanitfEye® test to measure macular pigment levels.
+Low pigment levels indicate that you have a higher chance of developing macular degeneration.
+If you are at an increased risk for macular degeneration, nutritional supplements can help reduce your chances of developing the condition.

 Supplementation for Macular Degeneration Slowing the Progress of Vision Loss